Why study Social Work at Taylor?

 - Seniors must complete a practicum (480 hours over the course of one semester) in the geographical area where the student is interested in finding employment following graduation.
 This allows for development of professional networking during the practicum.
-Some completed practicums include a local school in Grand Rapids, MI, a refugee resettlement organization in Austin, TX, the Department of Children Services in Montrose, CO, and a hospital in Pittsburgh, PA.
+Some completed practicums include a local school in Grand Rapids, Mich., a refugee resettlement organization in Austin, Texas, the Department of Children Services in Montrose, Colo., and a hospital in Pittsburgh, Pa.

 - Social Work students can also participate in a Lighthouse trip during January term.
 Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences serving cross-culturally around the world.
 Recent Lighthouse destinations include India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore, and Thailand.